tsmith4014/raspberry-Pi2-headless-server/README.md

 - Use a case to protect the Pi from dust and physical damage.
 - Use a surge protector to protect the Pi from power surges.

-Sure, I can expand the README.md to include a section with example code for a Raspberry Pi project.
-For the Slack bot that monitors AWS resources, I will provide a basic Python script example.
-This script can be adapted and expanded based on your specific needs.

 ---

 # Raspberry Pi 2 Model B Setup and Usage Guide